 - Why do you think I have developed epilepsy now?

 - Has my epilepsy got a particular name?

 - What is the outlook for my epilepsy?

 - Must I take it exactly as stated?

-- What happens if I miss a dose, vomit or have diarrhoea?
+- What happens if I miss a dose, am sick, or have diarrhea?

-- What are the possible side effects of my medication?
+- What are the possible side-effects of my medicine?

-- What will happen if my medication does not work?
+- What will happen if my medicine doesn’t work?

 - Can you explain how the driving regulations will affect me?

 You might want to discuss an epilepsy care plan with your doctor.
 This is a booklet that can be filled in and updated by you and any professionals you see about your epilepsy.